 In the field that appears, you enter instructions that a submission reviewer can follow to verify that your app uses

 ads_management in the way you have described.
-You also indicate when this happens in the screencast that you will upload later.
+You also indicate when this happens in the screencast that you will be uploading a bit later.
 You enter the following:

 "To see how our app uses these permissions: